gaavebase/give-ui/README.md

 );
 ```

-## Claiming Tokens
+## Donating Tokens

-We use the `claim` function and pass in the desired amount of tokens to claim inside a `Web3Button` component:
+We use the `claim` function and pass in the desired amount of tokens to donate inside a `Web3Button` component:

 We store a value the user types into an input field in state: